ladybug/kamilszymanski.github.io/_posts/2016-02-04-interpreting-jstats-number-of-full-gc-events.md

 12.274: [GC (Allocation Failure) 12.274: [ParNew: 78656K->8704K(78656K), 0.0313268 secs] 193941K->136954K(253440K), 0.0314313 secs] [Times: user=0.17 sys=0.00, real=0.03 secs]
 ```

+`jstat` man-pages say that `FGC` stands for `the number of Full GC events`.
+Not the number of garbage collection cycles but the number of garbage collection events.
+The significance of `events` becomes evident if we compare 4 Full GC events reported by jstat to 2 CMS cycles that we can observe in the GC logs.

-`jstat` man-pages say that FGC stands for the number of Full GC events, so let's take another look at the GC logs, this time limiting them to single CMS cycle:
+Let's take one more look at the GC logs, this time narrowing down our focus to single CMS cycle:

 ```sh
 2.170: [GC (CMS Initial Mark) [1 CMS-initial-mark: 29844K(174784K)] 39075K(253440K), 0.0021170 secs] [Times: user=0.02 sys=0.00, real=0.00 secs]